VeChain Partners With Grant Thornton Blockchain Cyprus To Provide Advanced Blockchain Solutions

 SINGAPORE, Aug.
 17, 2020 /PRNewswire/ -- Grant Thornton Cyprus, one of the world's largest professional services network of independent accounting and consulting member firms, is partnering with the world-leading enterprise friendly public blockchain VeChain.

-This partnership aims to pair and utilize VeChain's advanced blockchain solutions for various industries among the network of Grant Thornton clients globally.
+This partnership aims to pair and utilize VeChain's advanced blockchain solutions for various industries among the network of Grant Thornton clients.
 The prospective clients would be heavyweights of their respective industries, which spans across food, pharmaceutical, logistics and automotive sectors, among others.

 Bridging Trust Using Blockchain Technology